tdincer/Machine-Failure-Prediction/README.md

 python3 tuner.py -e xgb -nt 20
 ```

-All trials are stored and their corresponding scores are stored in study_{est_name}.pkl. files.
+Results of the optimization trials are stored in the STUDY folder.

 ### Model Testing